 Immune-mediated encephalitis can occur with OPDIVO treatment.
 Withhold OPDIVO in patients with new-onset moderate to severe neurologic signs or symptoms and evaluate to rule out other causes.
 If other etiologies are ruled out, administer corticosteroids and permanently discontinue OPDIVO for immune-mediated encephalitis.
+In Checkmate 067, encephalitis was identified in one patient (0.2%) receiving OPDIVO with YERVOY.
 In Checkmate 057, fatal limbic encephalitis occurred in one patient (0.3%) receiving OPDIVO.